Zuora CPQ vs. Salesforce CPQ

 Ideal Customer Profiles

-Zuora’s focus on subscription businesses and its wide selection of integrations make it an ideal choice for startups and small businesses that need to create complex and unique quotes for multiple customers.
-For that same reason, the company also serves many freelancers, solopreneurs, and consultants who need a way to manage their customers’ recurring (and often differing) payments.
+Zuora’s focus on subscription businesses and its wide selection of integrations make it an ideal choice for businesses that need to create complex and unique quotes.

-On the other hand, Salesforce CPQ is mainly used by larger enterprises that have more complex product catalogs and need greater flexibility when it comes to pricing rules.
-This makes it an ideal option for companies with multiple departments looking to quickly generate accurate quotes for their customers.
-Additionally, its integration with the larger Salesforce suite of products (and closely related companies like Slack) makes it even more attractive for large businesses that need to manage multiple customer service cases and sales opportunities from one platform.
+On the other hand, Salesforce CPQ is mainly used by larger enterprises with more complex product catalogs and greater pricing rule complexity.
+Additionally, its integration with the larger Salesforce suite of products makes it even more attractive for large businesses that need to manage sales opportunities from one platform.

-That said, Zuora CPQ is part of a complete billing and subscription management platform that includes billing software, revenue management, a payment processor, and analytics, which makes it perfect for enterprise SaaS companies managing complex subscriptions as well.
-It just won’t work as nicely with manufacturers, suppliers, or other non-recurring-revenue models as well.
+That said, Zuora CPQ is part of a complete billing and subscription management platform that includes billing software, revenue management, a payment processor, and analytics, making it perfect for enterprise SaaS companies managing complex subscriptions.
+It just won’t work as nicely with manufacturers, suppliers, or other non-recurring-revenue models.

 Pricing